+DRAFT FOR MEMBER FEEDBACK

-REA Response:
+Draft REA Response to

 Energy Future System Operator Consultation

 The Association for Renewable Energy & Clean Technologies (REA) is pleased to submit this response to the above call for evidence.
 The REA represents industry stakeholders from across the whole bioenergy sector and includes dedicated member forums focused on green gas, biomass heat, biomass power, renewable transport fuels and energy from waste (including advanced conversion technologies).
 Our members include generators, project developers, fuel and power suppliers, investors, equipment producers and service providers.
 Members range in size from major multinationals to sole traders.
 There are over 500 corporate members of the REA, making it the largest renewable energy trade association in the UK.